AleksandraCheidze/AleksandraCheidze/README.md

 <div id="header" align="center">
     <h1> 🌟 Hi there, I'm Aleksandra 👋 🌟</h1>
     <h3>Junior Fullstack Developer from Berlin with a focus on Backend </h3>
+## About Me

+I'm a **Junior Software Developer** based in Berlin with a focus on Backend and Fullstack development, passionate about creating powerful, scalable systems.
+I'm always curious about how things work behind the scenes and strive to build solutions that are not only functional but also efficient
 <br>🔭 I’m currently working on frontend development for my backend project, the crypto trading platform “Cassandra Trading.”<br>
 🌱 I’m currently learning Apache Kafka for Event-Driven Spring Boot Microservices at Udemy<br>
 👯 I’m looking to collaborate on fullstack development, with a strong focus on backend systems and scalable solutions<br>